okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 ##### Poll for Push Factor Activation

-After the push notification is sent to user's device we need to know when the user completes the activation.
+After the push notification is sent to the user's device, we need to know when the user completes the activation.
 This is done by polling the "poll" link.

 ###### Poll for Push Request Example